 Solar Energy Systems

-We design and install off-grid photovoltaic systems that deliver clean, reliable energy to rural communities that lack access to the electrical grid and those in urban areas that face financial barriers to electricity access.
-Our stand-alone and our micro-grids systems provide residents with enough energy to power appliances that can increase local income generation, helping to maintain the systems overtime and reduce poverty.
+We design and install photovoltaic systems that deliver clean, reliable energy to rural communities that lack access to the electrical grid and those in urban areas that face financial barriers to electricity access.
+Our stand-alone and our micro-grid systems provide residents with enough energy to power appliances that can increase local income generation, helping to maintain the systems overtime and reduce poverty.
 Our solar systems enable the use of energy efficient lighting, cell phone charging, water pumping, refrigeration, access to information and many small electrical appliances for home or business use.

 GRID provides trainings for the communities we work with before, during and after a solar project.
 In addition, GRID hosts an annual solar conference in Nicaragua that brings together leaders from each community we work in to share experiences and strengthen leadership, while learning about best practices, conflict resolution and solar system maintenance.

 GRID provides opportunities for residents from the places we work to gain hands-on solar installation experience, helping build skills and resumes to gain employment in the rapidly growing solar industry.
 Learn more about our Installation Basics Training Program.

 GRID offers a classroom in the field that teaches international participants about sustainable development and energy access solutions.
 Travelers stay in-community and participate in an off-grid or grid-tied solar installation in Mexico, Nepal or Nicaragua and related educational and cultural activities.
 Their trip fees provide financial support to make our projects possible.